-Treatment: Onlf the Effective Date, Holders of Allowed Senior Notes Claims against SCI shall be entitled to receive their Pro Rata share of any Distributable New Opco Plan Consideration remaining after satisfaction in full of Allowed Class S.2 Claims, with such Pro Rata Sharing to take place among all Holders of Allowed Claims in Classes S.3, S.4, S.5, S.6 and S.7.
-In addition, in furtherance of the subordination provisions governing the Senior Notes and the Subordinated Notes, Stalking Horse Bid is the Successful Bid, the Holders of Class S.5 Claims will not receive any distributions that would otherwise be madefrom any of the Debtors' Estates on account of Subordinated Notes Claims shall instead be re directed to Holders of Allowed Senior Notes those Claims.
-If the Stalking Horse Bid is not the Successful Bid, this Plan will be modified as appropriate to incorporate the terms of the Successful Bid.
+Treatment: If the Stalking Horse Bid is the Successful Bid, the Holders of Class S.5 Claims will not receive any distributions from any of the Debtors' Estates on account of those Claims.
+If the Stalking Horse Bid is not the Successful Bid, the Plan will be modified as appropriate to incorporate the terms of the Successful Bid.

-Voting: Class S.5 is Impaired.
-Holders of Class S.5 Claims are not expected to receive or retain any property under the Plan.
-Class S.5 therefore is deemed to have rejected this Plan pursuant to Bankruptcy Code section 1126(g), and the Holders of Class S.5 Claims are not entitled to vote on theto accept or reject this Plan.
+Voting: Holders of Class S.5 Claims are not expected to receive or retain any property under the Plan.
+Class S.5 therefore is deemed to have rejected this Plan pursuant to Bankruptcy Code section 1126(g), and the Holders of Class S.5 Claims are not entitled to vote to accept or reject this Plan.